platforma-open/runenv-python-3/README.md

 The build will continue with an empty configuration if the files cannot be loaded.

+### Build Artifacts
+- **Large packages**: Some builds may produce large artifacts (200MB+) due to dependencies
+- **Platform-specific**: Builds are optimized for each platform (Linux, macOS, Windows)
+- **Cleanup**: Use `pnpm cleanup` to remove build artifacts and free disk space

 ## Notes

 - There is no longer a `python` section or a single `build-config.json`.
 - No config override file is needed; the system is automatic.
 - The build system automatically tries binary wheels first, then falls back to source builds.
 - Multiple PyPI registries are supported via configuration.
+- The catalogue package provides a unified interface to all Python versions.
+- Build artifacts are stored in `pydist/` directories for each platform.